 As with all surgical operations, bleeding and infection at the surgery site are also possible.

 Was all the cancer removed?

 During the BCS, the surgeon will try to take out all the cancer, plus some surrounding normal tissue.

 Having positive margins implies that some cancer cells may still be in the breast after surgery, so the surgeon may require going back and removing more tissue.
 This operation is called a re-excision.
-If cancer cells are still found at the edges of the removed tissue after the second surgery, a mastectomy may be needed.
+If cancer cells are still found at the edges of the removed tissue after the second surgical procedure, a mastectomy may be required.

 Many women will need radiation therapy to the breast after breast-conserving surgery.
 Sometimes, to make it easier to aim the radiation, small metallic clips (which will show up on x-rays) may be positioned inside the breast during surgery to mark the area.